Beijing to Shanghai by high-speed train

 How to buy tickets

-What are the G-category high-speed trains like?
+What are the G-category trains like?

-The fastest G-category services are operated by Fuxing (revival) trains.
-These are the world's fastest passenger trains, designed for up to 400 km/h and operating in service at up to 350 km/h (217 mph).
-There are two designs, the red & grey CR400A (pictured below left) or the white & gold CR400B (below right), but the interiors are the same.
+These are the world's fastest passenger trains, operating in service at up to 350 km/h (217 mph).
+There are several sub-types including the red & grey CR400A (pictured below left) or the white & gold CR400B (below right), but the interiors are similar.
 Each design comes in an 8-car & 16-car version, and offers 2nd class, 1st class & business class plus a small cafe counter selling Chinese tea, coffee, beer, snacks & microwaved hot dishes.
-Unlike the Heixe trains there are no sit-down cafe tables, just the serving counter.
+Unlike the CRH380 Heixe trains there are no sit-down cafe tables, just the serving counter.
+See tips for travel by high-speed train about luggage, seat numbering, food, WiFi.

 CRH400B Fuxing train CR400B Fuxing train